 *A meta-analysis study is one where carefully selected data from previous studies is combined to bring more rigor to a statistical or other analysis.
 No additional experimental work is done (usually).
 A systematic review is necessary to be sure that the data from the selected studies is comparable and combinable.

 "Grey Literature" is the non journal article literature that isn't usually included in library database searches.
-It can include things like agency reports, grant proposals and reports, whitepapers, etc. It is NOT always appropriate to include grey literature in a review.
+It can include things like agency reports, grant proposals and reports, whitepapers, theses/dissertations, etc. It is SOMETIMES appropriate to include grey literature in a review.